Unifying the Brascamp-Lieb Inequality and the Entropy Power Inequality: Preliminaries and notation

-\begin{remark} Note that whether an $\real^{n}$-valued random variable $X$ lies in $\cP(\mathbf r)$ or not is a property of its distribution.
-Note also that the finite variance assumption on random variables in $\cP(\mathbf r)$ implies that the entropies $h(X_i)$ for $i \in [k]$ and $h(A_jX)$ for $j \in [m]$ are bounded away from $\infty$.
+\begin{remark} Whether an $\real^{n}$-valued random vector $X$ lies in $\cP(\mathbf r)$ or not is a property of its distribution.
+The finite variance assumption on random variables in $\cP(\mathbf r)$ implies that the entropies $h(X_i)$ for $i \in [k]$ and $h(A_jX)$ for $j \in [m]$ are bounded away from $\infty$.
 However, with only the variance assumption in place, it may happen that some of these entropies equal $-\infty$, which happens, for instance, when $X$ is a constant.
 In this paper, we shall be dealing with differences of entropies of the form

-The condition in equation \eqref{eq: CarEtal_condition}, together with the finite variance assumption, has the effect of ensuring that the absolute values of the differential entropies are finite, which ensures that the above difference is well-defined for $X \in \cP(\mathbf r)$.
+The condition in equation \eqref{eq: CarEtal_condition} together with the finite variance assumption has the effect of ensuring that the absolute values of the differential entropies are finite, which ensures that the above difference is well-defined for $X \in \cP(\mathbf r)$.
 This is a technical assumption made for ease of presentation.
 In cases where the expression in equation \eqref{eq: diff_h} is not well-defined, we may redefine it to equal the limit

-where $\tilde X := X + \sqrt \delta W$ for an standard normal $W$ independent of $X$ and the $Z_j$ are standard normal random variables independent of $(X,W)$.
-With this modification, our results continue to hold for random variables that satisfy all the conditions in Definition \ref{def: pg} except the condition in equation \eqref{eq: CarEtal_condition}. \end{remark}
+where $\tilde X := X + \sqrt \delta W$ for a standard normal $W$ independent of $X$ and the $Z_j$ are standard normal random vectors independent of $(X,W)$.
+With this modification, our results continue to hold for random variables that satisfy all the conditions in Definition \ref{def: pg} except the condition in equation \eqref{eq: CarEtal_condition}.